-As you've probably see in western movies, horses are a fundamental part of many stories.
+As you've probably see in Western movies, horses are a fundamental part of many stories.
 They are the old means of traveling though many miles of landscape.
-The Red Dead Redemption 2 video game has plenty of horses that you can purchase, steal, or catch in the wild by taming them.
+Red Dead Redemption 2 has plenty of horses that you can purchase, steal, or catch in the wild by taming them.
 Rockstar Games stays true to the Wild West lore.
 You won't be able to drive cars or fly helicopters like you could in the Grand Theft Auto franchise.
 The game takes place in the year 1899, over a decade before the events of the original.
 You'll play as Arthur Morgan, but the original character, John Marston, plays a role in the story.
 John Marston is much younger.
 It's before he seeks redemption for his nefarious past.

 This article will provide information on how to obtain the best horses that are fast, rare, and expensive.
 It will also explain how to improve your horse stats in the game.

 According to Rockstar, the Splashed White American Paint is very rare, for it is not found in a specific location.
 You may encounter it randomly at an ambient camp somewhere in the world.
 However, the Arabian White Coat and Mustang Tiger Stripped Bay Coat can be located by going to a specific part of the map in Red Dead Redemption 2.